-It provides a framework for achieving outstanding performance in Educational Institutes and recognizing high performance.
+The EFQM-Hamdan Education Model provides a framework for achieving outstanding performance in Educational Institutions, and for recognising high performance.

 Guiding principles that shaped the Education Model

-The EFQM/ Hamdan Education Model is derived from the EFQM Model 2020, which is a globally recognised framework that supports organisations in managing change and improving performance.
+The EFQM-Hamdan Education model is derived from the globally recognised EFQM model.
+The EFQM model supports organisations in managing changing and improving performance.

-Recognising the importance of the Education sector and the huge impact Education has on society and economic development, this unique Education Model was developed to cater for the needs of this sector to improve the quality of education.
+The model recognises the importance of the Education sector and the huge impact that Education has on society and economic development.

-The Education Model sets out the management agenda for any school aiming to achieve a long-term sustainable future and deliver better education.
+The purpose of the model is to improve the quality of education by benchmarking and then setting out a management agenda for any school aiming to achieve a long-term sustainable future and deliver better education.

-Regardless of the size of the School or whether it is a Public or Private school, the following principles are of the highest importance when applying the Education Model:
+Regardless of the size of the school, or whether it is a Public or Private school, the following principles guide the model.

-- Understanding the linkages between the ambitions, the actions and the outcomes of the School.
+- Understanding the relationships between the ambitions, actions and outcomes of the school

 Concept & Structure